 Surgical Technologist Salary by Setting (2026)

 Surgical technologist pay varies by work setting in patterns that often outweigh state-level variation.
-Federal government employment leads at $71,820 mean.
-General hospitals follow at $62,140.
-Ambulatory surgical centers pay $60,280 with substantially better schedule predictability.
+Colleges and universities lead at $77,270 mean, followed by specialty hospitals at $75,540 and outpatient care centers at $69,250.
+General medical and surgical hospitals, the largest employer, pay $69,000, and physician offices $68,090.
 Per-setting analysis surfaces the case mix, shift structure, and benefit context that pay tables hide.

 Hospital surgical tech